qsys-sd/qrwc/README.md

 # Q-SYS Remote WebSocket Control

-## QRWC is a NPM library for interacting with Qsys design controls from a Node or browser app using websockets
+## QRWC is a NPM library for interacting with Q-SYS design controls from a Node or browser app using websockets

 ### What is this repository for?